-During 1936 the US Navy required a new carrier-based fighter and despite ordering a prototype of Brewster's Model 39, designated XF2A-1, which would become the first monoplane
+During 1936 the United States Navy required a new carrier-based fighter and despite ordering a prototype of Brewster's Model 39, designated XF2A-1, which would become the first monoplane

-fighter of the US Navy, a prototype of Grumman's biplane was ordered, designated XF4F-1.
+fighter of the USN, a prototype of Grumman's biplane was ordered, designated XF4F-1.
 However this prototype was cancelled after a earlier Grumman F3F biplane was performing

 almost at the level predicted for the XF4F-1 and Brewster's design was showing good promise.
-Instead the US Navy ordered a monoplane prototype from Grumman on the 28th July 1936,
+Instead the USN ordered a monoplane prototype from Grumman on the 28th July 1936,

-The XF4X-2 with a 1,050-hp Pratt & Whitney R-1830 Twin Wasp engine flew on the 2nd September 1937, with a maximum speed of 290 mph and despite proving to be faster then Brewster's
+The XF4F-2 with a 1,050-hp Pratt & Whitney R-1830 Twin Wasp engine flew on the 2nd September 1937, with a maximum speed of 290 mph and despite proving to be faster then Brewster's

 aircraft, it wasn't as good in other areas and on the 11th June 1938 Brewster's XF2A-1 went into production, known as the Brewster F2A Buffalo.
 However instead of scrapping Grumman's

-plane, it was returned to Grumman, and further development was ordered.
+aircraft it was returned to Grumman and further development was ordered.

-A new designation of XF4F-3 was given to the plane and with a more powerful Twin Wasp engine, featuring a two-stage supercharger, and other modifications including a bigger wing span,
+A new designation of XF4F-3 was given to the aircraft and with a more powerful Twin Wasp engine, featuring a two-stage supercharger, and other modifications including a bigger wing span,

-the plane flew in March 1939.
-These changes were found to have improved the planes performance, and before the test programme had ended a second prototype with further changes had
+the aircraft flew in March 1939.
+These changes were found to have improved the aircraft's performance, and before the test programme had ended a second prototype with further changes had

 been tested and achieved a maximum speed of 335 mph.
-As a result on the 8th August 1939 the US Navy ordered 78 production aircraft.
+As a result on the 8th August 1939 the United States Navy ordered 78 production aircraft.

-With the gathering storm clouds in Europe, Grumman offered their new plane to other nations, and received orders from both the French and Greek Governments.
-Flying on the 27th July
+With the gathering storm clouds in Europe, Grumman offered their new aircraft to other nations, and received orders from both the French and Greek Governments.

 first equipping No. 804 Naval Air Squadron who would score the types first aerial victory on the 25th December 1940.
 Shooting down a Junkers Ju 88 over Scapa Flow.
-This meant No. 804 NAS were
+This meant No. 804 Naval Air Squadron were

-Over 1,000 Martlets, as it was known until 1944 when it was re-designated to its original name of Wildcat, served with the Fleet Air Arm throughout World War 2.
+Over 1,000 Martlets, as it was known until 1944 when it was re-designated to its original name of Wildcat, served with the Fleet Air Arm throughout the Second World War.

-During March 1945 the Grumman F4F Wildcat would score its last victories whilst with the FAA, when four Messerschmitt Bf 109s
+During March 1945 the Grumman F4F Wildcat would score its last victories whilst with the Fleet Air Arm, when four Messerschmitt Bf 109s

 were shot down by a number of Grumman Wildcats.

-The first F4F Wildcat to serve with the US Navy flew on the 20th August, these differed from the prototype by being powered by a R-1830-90 engine with a single stage supercharger,
+The first F4F Wildcat to serve with the United States Navy differed from the prototype by being powered by a R-1830-90 engine with a single stage supercharger,

-not the two stage supercharger that had powered the prototype, and by December 1940 was equipping Navy Squadrons.
-Development of the plane progressed and in May 1941 the prototype
+not the two stage supercharger that had powered the prototype, and by December 1940 was equipping Navy squadrons.
+Development of the aircraft progressed and in May 1941 the prototype

-XF4F-4 flew, like the B-17 Flying Fortress, this plane benefited from combat experiences of Martlets serving with the Fleet Air Arm.
+XF4F-4 flew, like the B-17 Flying Fortress, this aircraft benefited from combat experiences of Martlets serving with the Fleet Air Arm.
 These changes included more armour, self sealing

 tanks, folding wings and an increase in armament to six guns from the original four .50 machine-guns.
 This new version was starting to be delivered during November 1941, and after the

-Japanese attack on Pearl Harbour a number of US Navy and US Marine Corps squadrons were equipped with the Wildcat.
+Japanese attack on Pearl Harbor a number of USN and United States Marine Corps squadrons were equipped with the Wildcat.

 It was during the defence of Wake Island, which was attacked during December 1941, that the Wildcat would show it was a formidable opponent against the Mitsubishi A6M Zero, it was also